camdenmoo/aeidemo/README.md

 As you will see, the sidebar menu offers a range of views to visualise the information from the CSV.
 Forming the Begining of a CRUD application to be applied to the business example of 'Paradise Music'.

-Under 'Partners' there is the ability to add a new ditribution partner.
+Under 'Partners' there is currently the ability to add a new ditribution partner.
 If you add 'Spotify' as a new distribution partner, checking 'All of the above' for the 'Ditribution types' field, this updates the relevant fields under the 'Artists' and 'Releases' views for example.

 Also, the 'Partners' and 'Distribution Types' views give us a useful count to so how many songs have been released by a certain partner or using a certain distribution type.